Style Guide

 4e.
 ADR patternβ

-ADRs follow the template in core/templates/decisions/ADR-template.md.
+ADRs follow the template in core/default-templates/decisions/ADR-template.md.
 Refer contributors to that template.

 Citation: [DiataxisFramework] β reference documents describe structure, not process.